 Smith reiterated Bungie's dedication to the entire Destiny franchise, adding that the fortunes of the universe they created rest entirely in their hands.
 Apparently, most of the team are already hard at work on new content and all things considered, Bungie are pretty optimistic about the future.

-The studio split away from Activision recently, retaining the rights to the Destiny franchise, which means that Bungie are thinking about their own status as they go.
+The studio split away recently, retaining the rights to the Destiny franchise, which means that Bungie are thinking about their own status as they go.
 "We're thinking about what it means to be truly independent, what it means to self-publish, and crucially, what Destiny's future can now look like for our players", Smith added.

 Ultimately, it will be interesting to see how Bungie and Destiny 2 do now, because for all the criticism of the company, Activision have probably caught a bit more flak from the game's fans than they really deserve to.